jakemcc/jakemccrary.com/source/_posts/2016-07-30-amazon-web-services-and-elastic-beanstalk-how-to-send-a-sqs-message-to-a-specific-route-in-your-worker-environment.markdown

 are designed to run operations that you wouldn't want performed by your front-end serving web application.

-A major difference between a worker environment and a web environment is that a worker environment provisions a
-[SQS ](https://aws.amazon.com/sqs/) queue and provides a daemon that reads from this queue and POSTs messages to an instance of your worker service.
+A major difference between the two environment teirs is that a worker environment provisions a [SQS](https://aws.amazon.com/sqs/) queue and provides a daemon that reads from this queue and POSTs messages to an instance of your worker service.
 This daemon prevents your worker service from having to connect to and manage a SQS queue.
 By default, the daemon POSTs messages to `http://localhost/`.
 You can optionally configure it to POST to a different route.
 Messages placed on the SQS queue end up being POSTed to this route.

 It is possible to have different messages POST to different routes.
 You can do this by setting the `beanstalk.sqsd.path` attribute